vdelacou/googlesheet-litedb/README.md

 const userTableConfig: TableConfig = {
   spreadsheetId: 'YOUR_SPREADSHEET_ID',
   sheetName: 'Users',
-  firstColumnIdConfig: { attributeName: 'id', type: 'string' },
+  firstColumnIdConfig: { attributeName: 'id', type: 'string' }, // should be the first column of your table
-  columns: [
+  columns: [ // other columns of your table in the order in the sheet
     { attributeName: 'name', type: 'string' },
     { attributeName: 'email', type: 'string' },
     { attributeName: 'numberOfChildren', type: 'number' },